kovdavid/dalsik/doc/key_types.md

 * `#define KEY_DUAL_SINGLE_LCTRL 0x28`

-  * `DUAL_SINGLE` keys can act as a modifier (in this case as a `KEY_DUAL_LCTRL`) only, when they are the first keys to be pressed.
+  * `DUAL_SINGLE` keys can act as a modifier (in this case as a `KEY_DUAL_MOD_LCTRL`) only, when they are the first keys to be pressed.
 If such a key is pressed after another key, then the primary key is activated right away.

 * `#define KEY_DUAL_SINGLE_RCTRL 0x29`